 Zephyr Teachout (Twitter)

-Previously, Cuomo’s campaign unsuccessfully challenged Teachout’s nominating petitions.
+The Cuomo campaign had also unsuccessfully challenged Teachout’s nominating petitions.

 Martin Connor of Brooklyn represented the plaintiffs.
 Lawrence Mandelker, a partner at Kantor, Davidoff, Mandelker, Twomey, Gallanty & Olenick, argued for Teachout.